-Revaluation gains and losses are recognised in the Financing and Investment Income and Expenditure line within the Comprehensive Income and Expenditure Statement.
+Rentals received in relation to investment properties are credited to the Financing and Investment Income line and result in a gain for the General Fund Balance, however revaluation gains and losses are recognised in the Financing and Investment Income and Expenditure line within the Comprehensive Income and Expenditure Statement.
 However, regulations do not permit unrealised gains and losses to impact the General Fund balance.
-Therefore gains and losses are reversed via the Movement in Reserves Statement and posted to the Capital Adjustment Account and (for any sale proceeds greater than £10k) the Capital Receipts Reserve.
+Therefore, gains and losses are reversed via the Movement in Reserves Statement and posted to the Capital Adjustment Account.